contheflan/Barkeeping-is-hard/README.md

 Barkeeping is Hard!

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 You've inherited a famous bar in the heart of the magical city of Brickhold!
-You're eager to start but you need to clean out the rooms but oh no!
-There are monsters hiding in all the rooms!
-Clean the rooms and try not to get eaten!
+You're eager to start but you need to clean out the rooms.
+Oh no!
+There are monsters hiding inside and worse, THEY AREN'T PAYING RENT!
+Clean the rooms and try not to get punched!

 ## API and Data Sample